Algorithms, hardness and graph products on a pursuit-evasion game: An fpt-algorithm parameterized by the -fewness of the graph

 \begin{theorem}{\rm [Primeval Decomposition \cite{BO98}]} If $G$ is a $(q,q-4)$-graph, then one of the following holds: \begin{itemize} \item[(a)] $G$ is the disjoint union or the join of two $(q,q-4)$-graphs; \item[(b)] $G$ is a spider $(R,C,S)$ and $G[R]$ is a $(q,q-4)$-graph; \item[(c)] $G$ contains a separable p-component $H$ with $|V(H)|<q$ and bipartition $(H_1,H_2)$, such that $G-H$ is a $(q,q-4)$-graph and every vertex of $G-H$ is adjacent to every vertex of $H_1$ and non-adjacent to every vertex of~$H_2$; or \item[(d)] $G$ has at most $q$ vertices or $V(G)=\emptyset$. \end{itemize} \end{theorem}

 As a consequence, a $(q,q-4)$-graph $G$ can be decomposed by successively applying Theorem~\ref{teo-primeval} as follows: If (a) holds, apply the theorem to each component of $G$ or $\overline{G}$.
 If (b) holds, apply the theorem to $G[R]$.
 Finally, if (c) holds, then apply the theorem to $G-H$.
 This decomposition can be obtained in linear time~\cite{Baumann96,Jamison92}.
-Once we have it, the spy game problem can be solved by composing the strategies of the parts obtained in each case (a)-(d).
+From this, the spy game variant in which the guards are placed first can be solved by composing the strategies of the parts obtained in each case (a)-(d).
+We begin with unions and joins.